Prerequisites

 terminal.

-is not installed on your system, install git
+git: command not foundIf git is not installed on your system, install git by following

 these